federicobozzini/unige-data-warehouse/project/README.md

 ### Workload in Hive

-I made thhe queries of the workload work in Hive with only some small tweaks.
+I made the queries of the workload work in Hive with only some small tweaks.
 The most relevant differences I noticed between postgresql and Hive were how dates are managed and the presence of some errors on the floating point operation on Hive.
 To solve the latter I just decided to round the final results of the calculactions.

 The Hive queries are not reported here since they are very similar to the original ones.
 They can be found in the hiveQueries.sql file.